-6.15.6 <group-name>
+6.15.7 <group-name>

-Description: Specifies which faults to use in the UpdateGrid action.
-The group name of the faults is set under <group-faults>.
+Description: Specifies the group names of which faults to use in the UpdateGrid action.
+The group name of the faults is set under <group-faults> or specified when simulating faults.

-Argument:One.
-The name.Repeatable:No.
+Argument: One.
+The group name.